 - Keep you fully informed throughout until we reach dissolution.

-We have a clear, proven, six-step process for striking your company off that we can talk through with you.
+We have a straightforward, proven, six-step process for striking your company off that we can talk through with you.
 You’ll be kept fully informed and can contact the Future Strategy team every step of the way.

-We also guarantee to strike off your limited company for a fixed fee, simply contact us for a quote to find out more.
+We also guarantee to strike off your limited company for a fixed fee.
+Simply contact us for a quote to find out more.